-- In another bowl, add the chopped ham, the chopped scallions, the cheeses, and the eggs.
+- In another large bowl, add the chopped ham, the chopped scallions, the cheeses, and the eggs.
 Stir to combine.

 - Add the dried zucchini to the tapioca mixture bowl, and stir to combine, then add the cheese mixture to the zucchini tapioca mixture.
 Stir to combine.

 - Slowly rain in the warm milk into the tapioca cheese mixture, and mix until the dough is well combined.
 I use a wooden spoon, then my hands.